-i This policy has been drafted in line with relevant best practice guidance on collaborations and commercial partnerships, including: Charity regulatory guidance 'Choosing to Collaborate: Helping you to succeed', and 'Charities and Commercial Partners'; The Association of Medical Research Charities (AMRC) 'An Essential Partnership: A guide for charities working with industry'; and the Association of the British Pharmaceutical Industry's (ABPI) Code of Practice administered by the Prescription Medicines Code of Practice Authority (PMCPA).
-Clause 27 of the ABPI Code of Practice contains detailed provisions for the pharmaceutical industry on relationships with patient organisations.
+This policy has been drafted in line with relevant best practice guidance on collaborations and commercial partnerships, including: Charity regulatory guidance 'Choosing to Collaborate: Helping you to succeed', 'Guidance for charities with a connection to a non-charity', and 'Charities and Commercial Partners'; The Association of Medical Research Charities (AMRC) 'An Essential Partnership: A guide for charities working with industry'; and the Association of the British Pharmaceutical Industry's (ABPI) Code of Practice administered by the Prescription Medicines Code of Practice Authority (PMCPA).
+Clause 27 of the ABPI Code of Practicecontains detailed provisions for the pharmaceutical industry on relationships with patient organisations.